Wonderful work from our local children in schools and scout and guide groups. Not to be missed.

 Find out more at sarahcannell.com

 My work reflects my interest in the natural world.
 I am drawn to the textures, shapes and colours found in dry stone walls and natural rock formations.
-I am fascinated by the shoes and patterns formed by erosion in land and seascapes: the wild, uncontrollable and chaotic often resulting in a moment of meditation.
+I am fascinated by the shapes and patterns formed by erosion in land and seascapes: the wild, uncontrollable and chaotic often resulting in a moment of meditation.

-I work mainly with four different clays: black chunky, p2 porcelain, golden harvest ( no longer available so looking for a replacement) and toasted stoneware.
+I work mainly with four different clays: black chunky, p2 porcelain, golden harvest (no longer available so looking for a replacement) and toasted stoneware.
 I press mould, hand build and throw to create each piece.
 I fire mainly in gas reduction but also in wood and raku when possible.

 Find out more at www.phanggungfook.com